devvictrix/py-pixel-bot/docs/adrs/ADR-006-Concurrency-Model-for-Real-time-Monitoring-Loop.md

 ## Context and Problem Statement

 The tool's core involves a continuous loop: Capture -> Analyze -> Evaluate Rules -> Act.
 This loop runs repeatedly (configurable rate/FPS).
 If it runs in the main thread, it blocks the UI (CLI/GUI), making the app unresponsive.
-We need a concurrency model allowing the loop to run in the background without freezing the main thread, enabling user interaction (e.g., to stop it).
+We need a concurrency model allowing the loop to run in the background without freezing the main thread, enabling user interaction (e.g., to stop it via CLI Ctrl+C or a GUI button).

 ## Considered Options